danielPoloWork/leetCodeChallenge/README.md

 prepare for technical interviews.

 ### Session 0 (Active)
-- Current Points: 696
+- Current Points: 718
+- Acceptance: 69.8%
+- Solved overall: 100/3172
+- Solved easy: 30/799
+- Solved medium: 57/1666
+- Solved hard: 13/707
-- Accepted questions: 98
+- Number of accepted questions: 100
-- Submitted questions: 108
+- Number of submitted questions: 110
-- Accepted submissions: 140
+- Number of accepted submissions: 143
-- Total submissions: 202
+- Number of submissions: 205

 In this public repository you may find some solutions I approached to LeetCode challenge problems.
 LeetCode is the golden standard for technical interviews.
 LeetCode problems are widely used during technical interviews at companies